POYKPAC: Taige Jensen

 Jensen served as the troupe's editor.
 Apart from POYKPAC, he worked as a director and writer for online magazine Slate; his Political Kombat '12 series was nominated for an Emmy in 2013.
 He later documented videos and worked as a video editor for The New York Times; he also worked on two videos for The New York Times with Lyon.
 In 2017, The Forger, a short film that he edited for The New York Times, received an Emmy.

 Ryan Hunter

 Hunter was previously a contributor for HuffPost.

-Maggie Ross and Ryan Hunter write and perform regularly at the Upright Citizens Brigade Theater in New York.

-Ryan Hunter appeared in the film The New Year opposite Trieste Kelly Dunn.
+He appeared in the film The New Year opposite Trieste Kelly Dunn.

-Ryan Hunter writes and directs for Broadway Video's Above Average network, as well as for the Upright Citizens Brigade.